 Still with me?
 Great!
-Let’s dive into the full review!
-Because you’re already the type of person who knows that your domain name is your name on the Internet – and it matters who provides it.
-I’ll break the review down to 6 categories that actually matter – price, user experience, interface, extras, upsells, and principles based on my experience as a consultant & owner of (way too many) domains.
+Let’s dive into the full Namecheap vs. GoDaddy review!
+Because you’re already the type of person who knows that your domain name is your name on the Internet – and that it matters who provides it – I’ll break the review down into 6 categories that actually matter – price, user experience, interface, extras, upsells, and principles based on my experience as a consultant & owner of (way too many) domains.

 But, as you may have guessed – there’s more to a domain name provider than just price.